JehanneDussert/govllm/README.md

 # govllm

+> ⚠️ *Personal project — not affiliated with, funded by, or endorsed by any French public administration.*

 > How do you justify a model choice six months after go-live?

 Self-hosted LLM governance monitoring for regulated environments.
 Continuous scoring against EU AI Act, GDPR, and ANSSI — not a one-shot benchmark.